AaronWatters/H5Gizmos/doc/Javascript/README.md

 and this representation is only useful for debugging.

-The more complex expression reference `greeting.element.children().length` prints as the following representation.
+The more complex expression link `greeting.element.children().length` prints as the following representation.